stscholz/katacoda-scenarios/hello-world/step1.md

+### Setup Environment
-First we need to setup our environment.
+- First we need to setup our environment.
 Please run the follow commands:
 `export PS1='\e[1;33m[root@splunkforwarder]\e[0m# '`{{execute T1}}

+### Start with preparation
-Create a temp directroy for the destination of the software.
+- Create a temp directroy for the destination of the software.
-We are using the exist /tmp directory
+- We are using the exist /tmp directory

-Then you need to download the Forwarder software from splunk Web Page.
+### Download the Forwarder software

-Do the follow steps:

 - go to the temp directory: `cd /tmp`{{execute T1}}